lockieluke/MinecraftWordEditAdvancedEditionForEdu/README.md

 "aclear" Clear Agent's inventory

 "exp" Enable the experimental functions or settings

+"copy" Copy the selected region(building) to your clipboard(Please select the region using the golden sword or set1/set2 commands)

+"paste" Paste the building in your clipboard to the current position

+"move" Move the selected region(building) to your clipboard(Please select the region using the golden sword or set1/set2 commands)

 Rules:
 Please do not switch this program to block view or python view as it will break the program